larryoke/noughts-and-crosses/README.md

 ##Installation
 1. Download larryoke/noughts-and-crosses
 2. Find downloaded noughts-and-crosses-master and change directory to noughts-and-crosses folder
-3. From this folder build with command 'mvn clean install'
+3. From this folder build with command 'mvn clean package'

 ##Start Up